 *Chuño or freeze dried potatoes – Its potatoes that go through a natural 5-day freeze-drying process.
 Freeze-drying has always been a great way to preserve potatoes.
 In this state that can last for a very long time, even decades.

 Visiting the Floating Islands of Uros

 For those asking themselves how to visit the floating islands of Uros, there are different ways to do so.
-Depending on the type of experience you’d like to have or your time disposition, you can visit this man made attraction with these options:
+Depending on the type of experience you’d like to have and travel schedule, you can visit this man made attraction with these options:

 1.- Lake Titicaca Half-Day Tour